Methamphetamine Addiction Treatment & Rehabilitation

 Treatment for Methamphetamine Addiction

 Meth addiction – like all drug addiction – is a chronic brain disease.
-At Enterhealth Ranch and Enterhealth Outpatient Center of Excellence, we treat it as medical disease, with a comprehensive, science-based approach that includes a combination of pharmacological and therapeutic drug addiction treatment – the key to returning to a healthy, productive and stable life.
+At Enterhealth Ranch and Enterhealth Outpatient Center of Excellence, we treat it as medical disease, with a comprehensive, evidence-based approach that includes a combination of pharmacological and therapeutic drug addiction treatment – the key to returning to a healthy, productive and stable life.

 A typical program starts with detoxification – or withdrawal stabilization – before beginning long-term treatment.
 Recovery is more successful if the user is supervised when withdrawal cravings begin.
 To reduce symptoms, patients can be prescribed anti-addiction medications, such as Modafinil.
 A selective serotonin reuptake inhibitor, such as Paxil (paroxetine), can also decrease crystal meth cravings and help ease the symptoms of withdrawal.